 The division of responsibilities maintains a balance of power and authority on the Board.

-The two executive directors have a fixed term of employment.
-In accordance with the Company’s Memorandum of Incorporation, all non-executive directors are subject to retirement by rotation and re-election by shareholders at least every three years.
+The two executive directors have employment contracts without fixed terms.
+In accordance with the Company’s memorandum of incorporation (“MOI”), all non-executive directors are subject to retirement by rotation and re-election by shareholders at least every three years.

 If requested to serve a further term, those retiring directors may offer themselves for re-election by shareholders.
-Any director appointed during the year must retire at the annual general meeting held immediately after his or her appointment.
+Any director appointed during the year must retire at the AGM held immediately after his or her appointment.

 The Board meets at least every quarter or more frequently if circumstances require.
 At the meetings, the Board considers both financial and non-financial qualitative information that might have an impact on the Group’s stakeholders.
 Prior to every Board meeting, each director receives an information pack that provides background information on the performance of the Group for the year to date and any other matters for discussion at the meeting.

 Board members have full and unrestricted access to relevant information, management, and the Company Secretary, and may, at the cost of the Group, seek independent professional advice in the fulfilment of their duties.